JoanEsquivel/python-se/utils/ARIA_LOCATORS_README.md

 # ARIA Role Locators for Selenium

-A clean Python implementation that brings Playwright's `getByRole()` functionality to Selenium WebDriver.
+A clean Python implementation that brings `getByRole()` functionality to Selenium WebDriver.

 ## Project Structure